AFLplusplus/AFLplusplus/README.md

 #endif
 ```

-All afl++ compilers will set this preprocessor definition automatically.
+All AFL++ compilers will set this preprocessor definition automatically.

 #### e) Instrument the target

 In this step the target source code is compiled so that it can be fuzzed.

-Basically you have to tell the target build system that the selected afl++
+Basically you have to tell the target build system that the selected AFL++
 compiler is used.
 Also - if possible - you should always configure the
 build system such that the target is compiled statically and not dynamically.
 How to do this is described below.